-2016 IRA Rules: Eligibility, Income, Contribution Limits, and More
+2017 IRA Rules: Eligibility, Income, Contribution Limits and More

 - A traditional IRA is a tax-advantaged savings account for retirement.
 In most cases, you can deduct traditional IRA contributions from that year’s tax return and postpone taxes until you withdraw that money in retirement.

-- If you participate in an employer sponsored plan like a 401(k), you may not be able to deduct IRA contributions
+- If you participate in an employer-sponsored plan, such as a 401(k), you may not be able to deduct IRA contributions

 - What’s the difference between a Traditional and Roth IRA?